 - For Angela Benton, keeping up the level of passion and intensity with her company NewME became a challenge.
 She was exhausted and, despite the hours she worked, totally disconnected from her purpose.
 Her answer was to become “more deliberate with her time,” carving out a few minutes or hours to reconnect with herself through meditation.

-While passion for your work is a powerful motivating force, it cannot be your reason for existence.
-Just look at the companies that are changing the way we look at perks, including things like meditation, gym memberships, kickball teams, and book clubs in with the regular medical and PTO benefits.
+While passion for your work is a powerful and motivating force, it can’t be your only reason for existence.
+Just look at the companies that are changing the way we look at job perks and benefits, including things like meditation classes, gym memberships, sports teams, and book clubs along with the regular medical and PTO benefits.

 Two ways to avoid burnout are to use balance and prioritization in your workday—and making sure these practices align with those of your organization.
 It’s common for people to have misconceptions of what their boss expects of them.
 In one poll, managers were asked how many of them expected employees to answer emails in evening hours and 20% answered yes.
 When posed the same question, 80% of employees assumed their bosses wanted after-hours emails answered promptly.

 Feeling the signs before they happen, such as not caring, not sleeping, running on adrenaline, and/or feeling like you are drowning probably mean it’s time to sit down with your manager and HR and acknowledge that working longer hours is not leading to your most productive and happiest self.
 You might just be surprised at the results.

 Just like a pot of boiling water, job burnout can take a while to hit but when it does everything boils over and makes a mess.